freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1650.1

 Those are some lovely characters.
-Next, view all the data in `more_info`.
+View all the data in the `more_info` table.

 #### HINTS